Electronic music - audio effects

 A talk box is just a box with a speaker, and a hose that puts that sound in your mouth.

-Your mouth effectively makes vowel-like resonances, to be picked up by your vocal mic.
+Your mouth effectively makes vowel-like resonances, to be picked up by your regular vocal mic.
 Seems to have been mainly used for guitars.

 https://en.wikipedia.org/wiki/Talk_box